GabreilCirstea/Itroduction-to-robotics/LaboratoryHomework/README.md

 5. 4 x 7segment-JoyStick: Use a joistick cu select a digit on the 4 digit 7 segment display, increas or decrease the value.
 6. lcd_menu: display a game menu on lcd display.
 There are 3 entries:<br>
-&nbsp;&nbsp;-Start Game: show lives, score and the lever, after 10 second the game is over &nbsp;&nbsp;-Score: where is diplayed the highest score.<br>
+&nbsp;&nbsp;-Start Game: show lives, score and the lever, after 10 second the game is over<br>
+&nbsp;&nbsp;-Score: where is diplayed the highest score.<br>
 &nbsp;&nbsp;-Settings: set the level.<br>
 &nbsp;&nbsp; A shot demonstration: https://drive.google.com/file/d/1lsznpA2K25hXlYw49LMrakFZIA63IpDU/view?usp=sharing